ebanx-integration/ebanx-zencart/README.md

 11. That's all!

 ## Changelog
-* 1.3.1: Handled Chargeback and Refunds
+* 1.2.1: Added Mexico Checkout.
+Handled Chargeback and Refund new notifications.
-* 1.2.1: Handled Peruvian payments
 * 1.1.1: added state listing by dropdown.
 * 1.0.1: fixed dob workaround and notification file.
 * 1.0.0: first release.